agsb/milliForth-6502/README.md

 ## Coding

 Coding for minimal size, not for best performance.
+Using ca65 V2.19 - Git 7979f8a41.

 _27/11/2023_ code for 6502 sized to 572 bytes, some errors and ascii-7 checks